cornelcroi/photo-sharing-website/README.md

-# Less than a cup of coffee per month photo-sharing web application
+# Less than a cup of coffee per month photo-sharing website

-Static pre redered photo-sharing web app to share publicly your pictures without needing to run or maintain servers
+Static pre redered photo-sharing website to share publicly your pictures without needing to run or maintain servers

 ![](assets/out.gif)